Budget Planner Calculator

 Calculation Case Result

-Start by entering your total Monthly Income.
-This should include your primary salary, freelance earnings, and any passive income.
-Once your income is set, move to the Expense Categories.
-Enter your monthly costs for housing (rent or mortgage), food (groceries and dining out), transportation, and entertainment.
+Begin by entering your total Monthly Income — include your primary salary, any freelance or side income, and passive income sources such as rental or dividend payments.
+Once your income is set, move through each Expense Category: housing (rent or mortgage), groceries and dining, transportation, utilities, and entertainment.

 How Budget Calculations Work